 In the example below for a rocket launching system, a rocket is launched via a binary semaphore BINSEM_LAUNCH_ROCKET used as a flag.
-The semaphore is initialized to zero so that the rocket does not launch on system power-up.76 Once the rocket is ready and the order has been given to launch (via OSSignalBinSem() elsewhere in the code), TaskLaunchRocket() starts the rocket on its journey.
+The semaphore is initialized to zero so that the rocket does not launch on system power-up.
+74 Once the rocket is ready and the order has been given to launch (via OSSignalBinSem() elsewhere in the code), TaskLaunchRocket() starts the rocket on its journey.

-76 That would be undesirable.

 Since the rocket cannot be recalled, there is no need to continue running TaskLaunchRocket(), and it simply stops itself.
+Therefore in order to launch a second rocket, the system must be restarted.

+That would be undesirable.

+OSCreateBinSem(), OSReadBinSem(), OSSignalBinSem(), OSTryBinSem()

-There- fore in order to launch a second rocket, the system must be re- started.
-See Also OSCreateBinSem(),OSReadBinSem(),OSSignalBinSem(), OSTryBinSem() Example #define BINSEM_LAUNCH_ROCKET_P OSECBP(2) / startup code: no clearance given to launch / / rocket. / OSCreateBinSem(BINSEM_LAUNCH_ROCKET_P, 0); void TaskLaunchRocket(void) { / wait here forever until the order is / / given to launch the rocket. / launch rocket. / IgniteRocketEngines(); / rocket is on its way, therefore task is / / no longer needed. / OS_Stop(TaskLaunchRocket2); }
+#define BINSEM_LAUNCH_ROCKET_P OSECBP(2) / startup code: no clearance given to launch / / rocket.
+OSCreateBinSem(BINSEM_LAUNCH_ROCKET_P, 0); void TaskLaunchRocket (void) / wait here forever until the order is / / given to launch the rocket.
+OS_WaitBinSem(BINSEM_LAUNCH_ROCKET_P, OSNO_TIMEOUT); / launch rocket. / IgniteRocketEngines(); / rocket is on its way, therefore task is / / no longer needed. / OS_Stop();